CodeDW771/EJOR25_code/README.md

 ### Distributed algorithms comparison
 Compare our distributed algorithm's performance with other algorithm.
-We choose four algorithms: Tracking-ADMM, DPMM, IPLUX, PDC-ADMM.
-We achieve these algorithms in `TrackingADMM.py`, `DPMM.py`, `IPLUX.py`, `PDC-ADMM.py` respectively, and acheive ours in `Ours.py`.
+We choose four algorithms: Tracking-ADMM, DPMM, IPLUX, DC-ADMM.
+We achieve these algorithms in `TrackingADMM.py`, `DPMM.py`, `IPLUX.py`, `DCADMM.py` respectively, and acheive ours in `Ours.py`.
 The complete pipeline is implemented in `distributed_alg_comparison(examplenow)` function in `Main.py`.
 To test this component, you can run the following code in `main.py`: